Derivation of Newton's law of gravitation based on a fluidic continuum model of vacuum and a sink flow model of particles: Abstract

 \section{Abstract}

-We speculate that the universe may be filled with a kind of fluid which may be called aether or tao.
-Thus, Newton's law of gravitation is derived by methods of hydrodynamics based on a sink flow model of particles.
+The main purpose of this paper is to seek a mechanical interpretation of gravitational phenomena.
+We suppose that the universe may be filled with a kind of fluid which may be called the $\Omega (0)$ substratum.
+Thus, the inverse-square law of gravitation is derived by methods of hydrodynamics based on a sink flow model of particles.
+The first feature of this theory of gravitation is that the gravitational interactions are transmitted by a kind of fluidic medium.
+The second feature is the time dependence of gravitational constant $G$ and gravitational mass.
+Newton's law of gravitation is derived if we introduce an assumption that $G$ and the masses of particles are changing so slowly that they can be treated as constants.